#FallintoFocuswithUPDFUp to 43% Off UPDF + 2 Free Months

 Step 3: Select the equation part in the PDF that you want to copy to Word using the screenshot tool.

 Step 5: UPDF AI will give you the equations in text format.
-After that, you can click on the “Copy” icon on the top of the result, and paste them into a Word document.
+After that, you can click on the “Copy” icon on the bottom of the result, and paste them into a Word document.

 And that’s how to copy math equations from PDF to Word using the screenshot feature in UPDF AI.